All applications with Cornell Cooperative Extension of Erie County

 - Support the association to maintain a safe working environment.

 - Be familiar and strive to follow any applicable federal, state, local regulations, association health and safety policy/procedure/requirement and standard.

 - Act proactively to prevent accidents/injuries and communicate hazards to supervisors when identified.

 EEO/EPO and Policy (Applied to all duties and functions)

 - Conduct all programming and activities in accordance with the Civil Rights Act, Title IX Rehabilitation, Americans with Disabilities Act, and local, state, and regional affirmative action plans.

 - Appreciate and embrace diversity in all interactions with clientele, staff, volunteers and the public.

 - Assist the Cornell Cooperative Extension system in reaching out to diverse audiences.

-- Aware of, and adheres to, established Cornell Cooperative Extension Association policies, procedures and Cornell Skills for Success.
+- Aware of, and adheres to, established Cornell Cooperative Extension policies, procedures and Cornell Skills for Success.